Audience & Data

 Signal layers

 Three layers.
-All deterministic.
-All from the source.
+Source signals read from the wire.

 01